AndreasSaka/BootC/README.md

 # BootC
-This repo is for the bootcamp courses.
+This repo is random scripts